Aluminum Wiring Vancouver: Facts & Solutions

 • Unusual odor similar to that of burning plastic around switches and receptacles.

 • Smoke or sparking close to electrical devices.

-Yes, BC homeowners have three ESA authorized options, when addressing the concerns of aluminum wiring.
+Yes, BC homeowners have three ESA authorized options, to eliminate the risks of aluminum wiring.

-It involves replacing all the wall receptacles and switches in the house with ones that are specifically rated for aluminum wiring.
+This involves replacing all the wall receptacles and switches in your house with ones that are specifically rated for aluminum wiring.
 “Decora” devices and Tamper Resistant receptacles are not available in a CO / ARC form.
 Availability is limited to standard devices.
 This option does not address connections in lighting fixtures.

 The most usual method of addressing this problem is bridging a new copper pigtail wire between the existing aluminum wiring and any electrical device.
 This connection must be done using very special wire connectors along with appropriate anti-oxidant paste to increase conductivity and eliminate corrosion.

-Clearly this is the securest long term solution to the aluminum wire dilemma.
-It is the most labor intensive and expensive method, with investments ranging from $7,000 to $20,000 plus, depending on the size of the home.
-This option would help to protect the value of the home.
+Clearly, this is the most secure, long-term solution to the aluminum wire dilemma.
+It is the most labor-intensive and expensive method, with investments ranging from $7,000 to $20,000 plus, depending on the size of the home.
+This option is the best for protecting the value of your home.

-All three of these options should be performed by a professional and licensed Vancouver electrical contractor to ensure right installation procedures are strictly followed.
+Any of the above options must be performed by a professional and licensed Vancouver electrician contractor to ensure the right installation procedures are strictly followed.